 But perhaps the largest hypocrisy of all is the Constitution.
 Written in the guise of democracy and emancipation from the tyranny of European monarchs, it only served to underscore deep lines of inequality already well-formed in American society.
 Like it or not, the constitution was written by wealthy property owners at a time when slavery still existed.
 The result was a partial representational democracy designed to shed light on property owners only – and leave the rest of the population in darkness.

 The Purpose of the Constitution

-The founding fathers were rich white men with considerable economic and social power.
+The founding fathers were rich white men with considerable economic and social power that arises Representational Government Problem.
 Although they may have tried to move beyond individual biases, the Constitution they drafted set strict limits on voting rights.
 Only those with property could vote – which at the time meant rich white men ONLY.

 Why was a property such a defining feature?

 A few assumptions lay beneath the decision to limit voting rights to property owners.
 Including: